bazelbuild/bazel/site/docs/skylark/aspects.md

 )
 ```

-In this example, we are again propagating the aspect via the ``deps`` attribute.
+This example shows how the aspect propagates through the ``deps`` attribute.

 ``attrs`` defines a set of attributes for an aspect.
 Public aspect attributes
 are of type ``string`` and are called parameters.
 Parameters must have a``values``
 attribute specified on them.
-In this case we have a parameter called ``extension``
+This example has a parameter called ``extension``
 that is allowed to have '``*``', '``h``', or '``cc``' as a value.

 Parameter values for the aspect are taken from the string attribute with the same